2025-04-15 20:20:35

 Xapo - Xapo Bank is the only way to bank with Bitcoin.

-Polkadot - a scalable, secure, and decentralized blockchain technology aimed at creating Web3.
+Polkadot is a scalable, secure, and decentralized blockchain technology aimed at creating Web3.
 Innovation leader, making it a preferred choice for big names.

 You are receiving The Pomp Letter because you either signed up or you attended one of the events that I spoke at.
 Feel free to unsubscribe if you aren't finding this valuable.
 Nothing in this email is intended to serve as financial advice.
 Do your own research.